National authority on antitrust and regulation. High-level experience at the FTC, the FCC and the White House.

-Mr. Shelanski is a partner in Davis Polk’s Litigation Department in Washington DC, practicing in the Antitrust & Competition Group.
-He is one of the nation’s leading authorities on antitrust and regulation, with high-level experience at the Federal Trade Commission, the Federal Communications Commission, and in the Executive branch of government.
+Howard is one of the nation’s leading authorities on antitrust and regulation, with high-level experience at the Federal Trade Commission, the Federal Communications Commission and in the Executive Branch.
 He is also a Professor of Law at Georgetown University.

 - IHS Markit on its $44 billion all-stock merger with S&P Global